-I don’t think you get anywhere unless you know what success looks like.
+You don’t get anywhere unless you know what success is.
 When I’ve succeeded as a leader, I’ve provided a clear picture of success for the team.
 When I’ve failed, post-mortems have revealed that there wasn’t a clear picture of the win.

 I share an idea of how we get there.
 Not the exact path, because I don’t know the best path.
 The team will always come up with the best way of getting to success, provided they feel safe in developing plans and trying new things.
 Being overly prescriptive in the path or having a team that doesn’t have air cover from their leadership never yields success.

 My Leadership Values